Do You Know What Remy Hair Is?

 What is Remy Hair?

-Now that you know the composition of a strand of hair let’s discuss how it plays a role in determining if hair is considered Remy or not.
+Now that you know the composition of a strand of hair let’s discuss how it plays a role in determining what remy hair is.

 Your natural hair lays in a downward position and so do the cuticles in your hair.